 This is a big question.
-If your site averages 5 million page views a day, and you monitor 100% of that traffic, things can get pricey pretty fast – especially during traffic surges.
+If your site averages 100 million page views per month, and you monitor 100% of that traffic, things can get pricey pretty fast – especially during traffic surges.
 (You know this already if you've tried other RUM tools.)

 Many of our LUX customers choose the Enterprise plan, which lets you monitor 10 million page views per month, while other customers add additional bundles of 10M page views to reach the level of traffic that's appropriate.

 The number of page views needed depends on how much you drill down into the data.
 For example, if your site is fairly uniform - a single type of content, one main geographic region, no A/B testing - then a lower number of page views is probably sufficient.
 But if you have multiple types of content, target more than one country, are accessed from a variety of devices, and want to use LUX's A/B testing capabilities, you might need more page views in order to have enough data when drilling down.

 How to determine the right sample rate